 Having forever changed – disrupted, in fact – the newsgathering market, IP bonding is now doing the same across sports.
 We’ve all seen over the past couple of decades the increase in the cost of many sports rights; the ever-growing demand for dynamic live content – not only around main events but all the athlete and other stories around those events; and the growth in demand for coverage of more niche sports.
 What all this means is a rise in competition to bring this content to engage viewers and to successfully monetize that content.

-Sports broadcasting and streaming is now embracing the untethered world.
+Sports live broadcasting and streaming is now embracing the untethered world.
 Using IP bonding brings a previously impossible level of mobility, a mobility that means filming from moving vehicles while following moving athletes is now completely possible at a highly cost-effective price point.
 From mountain bike races across very difficult terrain being covered by cameras in helicopters, to high-speed motorsports, surfing to increasingly high-profile events like golf tournaments, directors have been freed from previous infrastructure constraints and can let their imaginations run wild.
 All this increases fan engagement.

 What’s crucial to this ongoing adoption of IP bonding technology across sports is the quality of the coverage, not only in its dynamic nature, but the actual quality of the images and reliability of the feed.
-We all know that the sports market is the most demanding out there and this is where our patented LRT™ (LiveU Reliable Transport) technology is essential, alongside the technical elegance of our encoding.
-Then there’s our market-leading multi-camera capabilities in a single unit – our pioneering LU800, our compact LU300S field unit for live coverage on-the-go and our newest rackmount encoders, the multi-cam LU810 and LU610S.
+We all know that the sports market is the most demanding out there and this is where our patented LRT™ (LiveU Reliable Transport) video technology is essential, alongside the technical elegance of our encoding.
+Then there’s our market-leading multi-camera live production capabilities in a single unit – our pioneering LU800, our compact LU300S field unit for live coverage on-the-go and our newest rackmount encoders, the multi-cam LU810 and LU610S.
 Not only that, but this is all achievable at price points that could only be dreamt of in the world of fiber and satellite connectivity.
 We’re not only talking about tier 1 and tier 2 sports; we’re also talking about the huge range of niche sports that have been itching to use high-quality, live video, but have been beyond their technical and financial reach.
 That has forever changed courtesy of IP bonding.

-As well as contribution, we’re also talking about the IP distribution of that content.
+As well as contribution, we’re also talking about the IP distribution of that live content.
 Our Matrix next-gen IP cloud video solution allows customers to share and receive high-quality, low-latency live feeds with, and from, broadcasters and other stakeholders around the globe – inside or outside your organization.
 Volleyball World is a prime customer example of Matrix use for sports distribution to its customers.

 Indeed, so reliable is our technology that it’s now being deployed as a disaster recovery solution as requirements to ensure successful sports coverage increase.